aiven/aiven-docs/docs/products/kafka/karapace/howto/enable-oauth-oidc-kafka-rest-proxy.md

 ### Configuration via Aiven Console

-1. In [Aiven Console](https://console.aiven.io/), select your project and then choose your Aiven for Apache Kafka® service.
+1. In [Aiven Console](https://console.aiven.io/), select your project, and choose your Aiven for Apache Kafka® service.
 1. In the service page, select **Service settings** from the sidebar.
 1. On the **Service settings** page, scroll down to the **Advanced configuration** section, and click **Configure**.